-The ability to control the colour and quality of lighting can turn an ordinary looking recording into a masterpiece.
-That is the reason why some of the best lighting techniques are carried out in a controlled environment like a recording studio.
+The ability to control the colour and quality of lighting in a studio can turn an ordinary looking recording into a masterpiece and is the reason why some of the best lighting techniques are carried out in a controlled environment like a recording studio.

-So to get the best results for your recordings, you will know the factors to consider when placing or installing your studio lighting gear, to ensure you produce recorded scenes that look as good as they do in the movies.
+To get the best results for your recordings, you should know the basic factors to consider when placing or installing your studio lighting gear to ensure you produce recorded scenes that look as good as they do in the movies.
 Knowing the basics will give you a clearer perspective of studio lighting that is vital for a recording studio set up and it will also provide the skills required to control the quality of your studio lighting.

 The popular and most affordable lighting types are the incandescent or quartz halogen lamps.
-They may be the popular choice, but they are not necessarily the best.
+They may be the popular choice, but they are not necessarily the best choice.

-The problem with these kinds of lighting is the heat they emit.
-Quartz halogen lights are the warmest lamps in the market and can easily raise the temperature of a recording studio by several degrees, and that's after being on for only a few minutes.
+The problem with incandescent lighting is because they emit excessive heat.
+Quartz halogen lights are the warmest lamps in the market and can easily raise the temperature of a recording studio by several degrees after being on for only a few minutes.

-Additionally, they use up a tremendous amount of electrical power (wattage) for the amount of luminance they provide within the space.
-They also have a shorter lifespan than most lamps, and because of this, they have to be replaced very often.
+Additionally, they use up a tremendous amount of electrical power (wattage) for the amount of luminance they provide within the studio.
+They also have a shorter lifespan than most lamps, and because of this, they need to be replaced quite often.

 The only disadvantage fluorescent lights have is that they won’t give you adequate luminance to far-away objects.
-Nonetheless, many news stations, commercial, and home studios are beginning to use these lights due to their affordability, and the soft light quality they give.
+Nonetheless, many news stations, commercial, and home studios are beginning to use these lights due to their affordability and the soft light quality they give.